pranayjalan254/infowise/README.md

 # InfoWise - Comprehensive PII Detection and Masking System

 A sophisticated document processing platform that detects, analyzes, and masks Personally Identifiable Information (PII) in documents using multiple AI/ML approaches.
-Also has a Synthetic Dataset Generator module which lets you generate Synthetic data to train your AI models.
+Also has a Synthetic Data Generator module which lets you generate Synthetic data to test your AI models.
 Built with Python Flask backend and React and Typescript frontend.

 ## 🚀 System Architecture